We are well acquainted with doing annoying things for our kids.

 Ultimately, it makes sense for many families to choose a coverage amount based on their needs, like bills and debts, rather than tying coverage to a strict multiplication of a salary.

 At the end of the day, your life insurance needs will likely be dictated by what's best for your family.
-Nonetheless, age does play a significant role in determining how much a life insurance policy might cost for you.
+Nonetheless, age does play a role in determining how much a life insurance policy might cost.
 As a general rule, life insurance gets more expensive as you age.

 Nonetheless, some types of policies tend to be more affordable, such as term life insurance.
 In many cases, your greatest period of need will be determined by your family situation.
 For example, if you have young children and want to make sure they're provided for until they hit college age, then you might choose a term length to cover your family for that time.
 Presumably, if you're above a certain age, there's also a good chance that your financial obligations might be reduced, as well.